Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 **Preamble**

-With this platform, we the Republican Party reaffirm the principles that unite us in a common purpose.
+With this platform, we the Republican Party reaffirm the principles that unite us in a common [[purpose]].

 We believe in American exceptionalism.

-We believe the United States of America is unlike any other nation on earth.
+We believe [[America|the United States]] of America is unlike any other nation on earth.

 We believe America is exceptional because of our historic role --- first as refuge, then as defender, and now as exemplar of liberty for the world to see.